 So now we’ve got these overlapping images from two of our lessons.
 We picture a homeless man “sitting at the feet of Jesus, clothed and in his right mind.”
 And we picture the newly baptized in an earlier time, wrapped in white robes, clothed with Christ.
 Maybe it’s the same picture from different angles.

 We look inside us and all around us, and we still see lives and relationships and whole communities torn apart, the beauty of God’s creation twisted into ugliness and violence.
 But Paul says, “Remember your Baptism: even in all of this mess, you’re clothed with Christ.”
 And Jesus says, “Go out and share what God has done for you.
 Share what God is doing for the whole world.”

 Maybe it sounds a bit foolish, like holding up a candle in the face of a hurricane.
 We’ve had nearly 2,000 years to spread this good news, and the world isn’t any more peaceful.
-But look at it this way: for nearly 2,000 years the twisted powers around us and within us have kept raging—and we’re still here, clothed with Christ, and in our right minds.
+But look at it this way: for nearly 2,000 years the twisted powers around us and within us have kept raging—and we’re still here, clothed with Christ, and in our right minds—more or less.
 Even when the Church itself covered over the good news with its own pointless power plays, God has always called out people to bring us back to the astounding news that we are all reconciled in Christ.

 So maybe it’s not so foolish.
 Remember your Baptism.
 You are clothed in Christ.
 Go out and share what God is doing for the whole world.